luminix-cms/backend/docs/2c-customize-api-behavior.md

 }
 ```

-In this example, only the `title`, `description`, and `due_date` fields can be set using the `create` and `update` methods.
+In this example, only the `title`, `description`, and `due_date` fields can be set using the `store` and `update` methods.
 All other fields will be ignored, unless they are handled manually in a custom controller.

 ## Add behaviors to the model itself